|

 The carbon fiber telescope uses a cellular

-The primary mirror will weigh approximately 150 lbs.,
+The primary mirror will weigh less than 150 lbs.,

 but will be greater than 5.5" thick. |